-I appreciate Virginia Satir's quote that "the environment of family is most often our most influential environment of our lives — both as children growing up and as adults seeking to form your own family".
-Also, when I use the term "family" I do not necessarily mean only your family of origin.
+I appreciate Virginia Satir's quote, "the environment of family is most often our most influential environment of our lives — both as children growing up and as adults seeking to form your own family".
+Also, when I use the term "family", I do not necessarily mean only your family of origin.
 Many of us have what we consider family that has no blood relation.

 Given how close we are to our family members, it is often impossible to see things clearly and identify the source of various problems that a family may have.
-Most importantly, the complexity of family relationships makes it next to impossible to resolve a particular concern in isolation – without addressing various underlying issues.
+Most importantly, without addressing various underlying issues, the complexity of family relationships makes it next to impossible to resolve a particular concern in isolation.

-I assume that the family is pivotal in helping the child, and I am a consultant to the whole family.
-My approach integrates an understanding of the family strengths, as well looking at patterns that create difficulty.
+I assume that the family has a pivotal role in helping the child.
+I am a consultant to the whole family.
+My approach integrates an understanding of the family's strengths, as well as looking at patterns that create difficulty.

-Instead of focusing on an isolated problem or a particular family member, we work with the family as a system.
-As the family system heals and develops, it allows all family members to present their own needs and provide support to the others.
+Instead of focusing on an isolated problem or a particular family member, we work together with the family as a system.
+As the family system heals and develops, it allows all family members to present their own needs and provide support to one another.